jpgoldberg/toy-crypto-math/_sources/modules/birthday.rst.txt

     23

-Birthday computations are useful for computing collision probabilites.
+Birthday computations are useful for computing collision probabilities.
 Suppose you had a hash function (truncated to ) returning 32 bit hashes and you wished to know the probability of a collision if you hashed ten thousand items.